HowToThink/HowToThink/source/PvL_E.rst

             print('Your are not allowed to read this file.')

 It is also possible not to specify a particular exception in the ``except`` statement.
-In thy case, any exception will be handled.
+In this case, any exception will be handled.
 Such bare ``except`` statement should be avoided, though, as they can easily mask bugs.

 Raising our own exceptions